Our Approach to Responsible Mining

 Eldorado’s sustainability framework embodies our pledge to incorporate sustainability from the ground up in service of our corporate vision to build a safe, sustainable and high-quality business in the gold mining sector, creating value today and for future generations.
 This means we consider sustainability in everything we do, from exploration to closure, and in our relationships with communities, investors, customers and other important stakeholders.

 Our sustainability framework articulates four pillars that highlight our commitments across environmental, social and governance (ESG) indicators.
 By delivering on these pillars, we believe we will continue to be a preferred partner for host communities and countries and have access to capital to enable us to grow our business for the benefit of all stakeholders.
-Our framework includes our commitments to deliver on the following:

 Our Sustainability Policies